vyrjana/DearEIS/joss/paper.md

 In terms of key functionality, RelaxIS is the most similar alternative to DearEIS with LEVM/LEVMW as a close second (\autoref{tbl:feature_comparison}).
 However, RelaxIS is a closed-source, commercial product, which introduces a financial barrier to entry, and it officially only supports Windows.
-LEVM/LEVMW is, as was mentioned earlier, a free though not truly open-source alternative.
+LEVM/LEVMW is, as was mentioned earlier, a free though not truly open source alternative.
 The software officially supports MS-DOS/Windows but may also work natively on other platforms provided that a compatible Fortran compiler is available.
 There is a rather steep learning curve associated with using LEVM and its CLI directly, particularly regarding the process of preparing the input files, despite the rather comprehensive manual that is included.
-LEVMW greatly simplifies this process, though some may find its GUI unintuitive to use by modern standards.
+LEVMW greatly simplifies this process, though some may find its GUI not intuitive to use by modern standards.

 Table: Comparison of some key features currently available in the software included in \autoref{tbl:alternatives}.